Unipotent $\ell$-blocks for simply-connected $p$-adic groups: (d,1) -theory

-\begin{Pro} Assume that $d'$ is odd and $\gpfini{G}$ is of type $\dAn$.
+\begin{Pro} Assume that $d'$ is odd (unitary prime case) and $\gpfini{G}$ is of type $\dAn$.
 Then, the unipotent 1-series with defect strictly greater than $\kgdc{\gpfini{G}}{d'}$ are $\dun$-series, composed uniquely of $d$-cuspidal representations, and the union of the unipotent 1-series with defect lower or equal to $\kgdc{\gpfini{G}}{d'}$ is a $\dun$-series. \end{Pro}